 Without specific issues to address you are at best only giving vague feedback that more often will require people to try and somehow read your mind.

-Identify the specific qualities in the video or animation that your find problematic – its often easier to start with your high-level observations – “this call to action is too weak, we need something that drives people specifically to connect with us immediately” …
+Identify the specific qualities in the video or animation that you find problematic – it's often easier to start with your high-level observations – “this call to action is too weak, we need something that drives people specifically to connect with us immediately” …

 Before drilling down into more specific items “This font is too small” …